maslov98/1/README.md

 This is a small project about evolution.
-It was just interesting for me to create this and to see how beeings can adapt to different conditions.
+It was just interesting for me to create this and to see how beings can adapt to different conditions.